-At the Queen Victoria, we love entertaining guests – we’ve been doing it for decades.
+At The Queen Victoria, we love entertaining guests – we’ve been doing it for decades.
 Some mornings we host as many as seventy people for breakfast.
 That’s a lot!
-Over and over again our guest tell us we’ve got the best breakfast in Cape May.
+Over and over again our guests tell us we’ve got the best breakfast in Cape May.
 That’s why we published the Queen Victoria Cookbook.

 Originally published in 1992, the first edition of the Queen Victoria Cookbook sold over 15,000 copies.
 In 2009 we published the second edition complete with full-color photos.
 This second edition contains virtually every recipe we serve at the inn.